scharlottej13/dask-blog/_posts/2021-09-06-user-survey.md

 ### How easy is Dask to use?

-The majority of people say that Dask is moderately easy to use.
-This
+The majority of people say that Dask is moderately easy to use, the same as in previous surveys.

 ```python